Inflect logo

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in Kamloops are positioned to serve the Thompson-Okanagan region, supporting key local industries such as logistics, natural resources, healthcare, and education.
-This proximity provides low-latency connectivity for regional business operations.
+Proximity To Key Business Districts: Data centers in Kamloops are positioned to serve the city's key industries, including transportation, logistics, healthcare, and education.
+This proximity enables low-latency connectivity for local enterprises and public sector organizations.

 Natural Disaster Risk

-Kamloops has a low overall natural disaster risk profile, with an INFORM Risk score of 2.7 out of 10, as of September 2025.
-This makes it a highly stable location for critical infrastructure, especially compared to coastal areas.
-The most notable environmental risks for the region are river flooding and earthquakes, though both are rated as moderate concerns within the global risk model.
+Kamloops has a low natural disaster risk profile, with an INFORM Risk score of 2.7 out of 10, as of September 2025.
+This stability makes it a prime location for critical infrastructure and disaster recovery sites.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business